Updated: November 2, 2018

 For Payment.
 We may use and disclose health information about you so that we obtain payment for the treatment and services we provide to you from you, an insurance company or another third party.
 For example, we may need to give your health insurance plan information about your diagnosis and a description of the care we provided to you in order to receive payment for your care.

 For Health Care Operations.
 We may use and disclose health information about you for our health care operations.
-Health care operations are activities that are necessary to run Laurel Life, maintain licensure, and to make sure that our patients and clients receive quality care.
+Health care operations are activities that are necessary to run Folium, maintain licensure, and to make sure that our patients and clients receive quality care.
 For example, we may use your health information to review our treatment of you and the services we provided and to evaluate the performance of our staff in caring for you.

 Appointment Reminders, Treatment Alternatives and Health-Related Benefits and Services.
 We may use and disclose health information to contact you to remind you that you have an appointment with us.
 We also may use and disclose health information to tell you about treatment alternatives or health-related benefits and services that may be of interest to you.